martynhoyer/gatsby-starter-netlify-cms/src/pages/legal/privacy-policy.md

 * What you would like to hear from us about
 * A record of your consent to receive our newsletter

 We will use this information to send you news about Corse Concierge and its services.
 We will ask you annually to check and update this information.
 If we do not hear from you then, your details will be removed.
 You can unsubscribe using the link including in all email newsletters or on the contact details above.
+Our lawful basis for processing is your consent; We will not add you to our mailing list without your consent.

 ## Data we may transfer

 We use third party tools in our business -  [Slack](https://slack.com/privacy-policy), [Google GSuite](https://gsuite.google.co.uk/intl/en_uk/security/) and [MailChimp](https://mailchimp.com/legal/privacy/).
 These tools may transfer your information out of the European Economic Area.
+If you have any concerns around your data being transferred international after reading the linked privacy statements from these third parties, please contact us.
+We'll be happy to discuss.